wplam107/L_in_N_redux/README.md

   - Create classifier based on topic features modeled from LDA Mallet and classifier based on mean word vector by using pretrained vectors from GloVe.
 - Reduce sources to only non-SCMP sources.
   - Reducing sample size and generalizability of insights while controlling for local vs. international news source variable.
+- To produce insights on whether certain news sources differ in language.

 ## Classifier Model
-An XGBoost classifier model was trained on 799 news articles from ABC, CCTV, CNN, and Reuters.
+An XGBoost classifier model was trained on 799 news articles from ABC (Australia), CCTV, CNN, and Reuters.
 There was a class imbalance where Reuters accounted for over half of the observations.
-Based on the mean word vector of a news article the model predition breakdowns are as follows:
+Based on the mean word vector of a news article the model predition breakdowns are as follows (normalized on true labels):

 <img src="notebooks/imgs/con_mat.png" height="200" width="275">

+As illustrated, the classifier was far more accurate in correctly predicting news articles from Reuters (dominant class) and CCTV.
+It is quite possible that the language in Reuters, CNN, and ABC were too similar (relative to CCTV) to differentiate.

 ## Background (Previous Project)
 In mid 2019 through early 2020 a prominent subject in the news was the Hong Kong protests over various pieces of legislation proposed by the Hong Kong government.
 In a previous project (https://github.com/wplam107/Final_Project) on news articles on the Hong Kong protests from 5 sources (ABC Australia, Reuters, CCTV, CNN, and the South China Morning Post) were clustered based on several NLP features.
 The features included the ratio of sentences tagged as a particular topic (choosing dominant topic) with LDA Mallet and the sentiment of a news article on the topics.